91ahmed/JsonModifier/README.md

-To enhance the professionalism and clarity of the `JsonModifier` repository's README, consider the following structured template:

 # JsonModifier

 **JsonModifier** is a PHP package designed to assist developers in manipulating JSON files.
 It offers a range of operations, including data lookup, reading, adding, deleting, and updating JSON data.